 Should you wish to make any changes to your confirmed holiday, you must notify us in writing as soon as possible.
 Whilst we will endeavour to assist, we cannot guarantee we will be able to meet any such requests.
 Where we can assist, an amendment fee of £20 per person/per booking will be payable together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers.

 - Cancellation by you

-Should you or any member of your party need to cancel your chosen holiday once it has been confirmed, the party leader must immediately advise us in writing.
-Your notice of cancellation will only be effective when it is received in writing by us at our offices.
+You may cancel your confirmed holiday booking at any time prior to departure.
+Should you need to do so, the party leader must immediately advise us in writing.
+Your notice of cancellation will only be effective when it is received in writing by us.